 - Use a serrated knife to slice the log into 9 even rolls.

 - Your rolls will look golden brown across the top when they're done.
-If your rolls are browning too quickly in the oven, tent them with foil for the remaining baking time.

 - Frost cinnamon rolls while hot from the oven.
 This allows the frosting to melt slightly and fall into every little crag and crevice.